 Before Murreagh/An Mhuiríoch one will see signs for Gallarus Oratory, an early Christian Church worth having a look at for its construction method.
 More beach awaits at Murreagh, this one perfect for a sunset stroll.

 The R549 veers south at a right angle returning to Dingle with Mount Brandon, the highest mountain in Ireland outside of the McGillycuddy Reeks, on the east side of the journey.
 And it’s on this stretch of road you’ll find something that’s by and large absent on the rest of Slea Head Drive: trees.
-Upon return to Dingle, the Wild Atlantic Way heads east for the Iveragh Peninsula and north on another hair-raising road, the Connor Pass.
+The journey ends upon returning to Dingle town.

 TIPS FOR SLEA HEAD DRIVE